EASYGOING45/EASYGOING45/README.md

 - 👋 Hi, I’m @EASYGOING45
 - 👀 I’m interested in SRE、Python、Django、Golang
-- 🌱 I’m currently learning Docker、Kubernetes
+- 🌱 I’m currently learning AI-Agents,Django,Golang
-- 📫 How to reach me QQ：1505674928 Wechat：XING214826
+- 📫 How to reach me QQ：1505674928
 - ✨ Tencent Company
 <!---
 EASYGOING45/EASYGOING45 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.